Force over Distance: Chapter 16

 “I’m doing a shit job is how I’m doing,” Young growled.
 “How many times has he been here in the past ten days?”

 “Most of that isn’t your fault.”
-TJ soaked a small shred of gauze in Brody’s ethanol, then pulled Rush’s half-open jacket aside, swabbed the crook of his arm, and inserted an IV.
+TJ soaked a small shred of gauze in Brody’s ethanol, then pulled Rush’s half-open jacket aside, swabbed the crook of his arm, and placed an IV.

 Young shot her a look from beneath his eyebrows.
 “No?”

 TJ secured the IV with a small square of tape.
 “We’ve had a run of bad luck.”
-She moved to Rush’s wrist, inspecting what was left of her bandaging job before cutting it away.
-Young could see that the scientist’s hands were healing quickly—better than he’d have expected, given the amount of strain the man had been putting on them.
+She moved to Rush’s wrist and inspected what was left of her bandaging job before cutting it away.
+Young noticed the scientist’s hands were healing quickly—better than he’d have expected, given the amount of strain the man had put on them.

 “These are looking good,” TJ murmured, as if she were thinking along the same lines.